CraftbytesHQ/whatsapi-docs/src/pages/docs/installation.md

 The config file is a YAML file that contains all the configuration required to run WhatsAPI.
 You can find the sample config file [here](https://config.whatsapi.net/).
 You can download the file and edit it as per your requirements.
 You can also use the [WhatsAPI Config Generator](https://config.whatsapi.net/) to generate the config file.

+You might not have to change the `database` section of the config file.
+You can leave it as it is.
+However, you will have to change the `credentials` section.
+You can get your API credentials from the [WhatsAPI Dashboard](https://dashboard.whatsapi.net/).

 ### Running WhatsAPI

 You can run WhatsAPI using the following command.